Finance is a decision-oriented discipline that is complex, challenging and dynamic.

 It’s about managing money and capital in the real world: making practical financial decisions that can add value to a business and the economy.

-Finance focuses on several main areas – investments (including portfolio theory); corporate finance (how businesses make internal financial decisions); derivatives (the study of financial securities deriving their value from other assets’ values); international finance (finance across borders) and personal finance.
+Finance focuses on investments (including portfolio theory); corporate finance (how businesses make internal financial decisions); derivatives (the study of financial securities deriving their value from other assets’ values); and international finance (finance across borders).

 Apply for the Master of Commerce (MCom)Apply Now